Ficool

 "You didn't just sprain your ankle playing hero, did you?
 I could have stopped that you know?"

-"A simple 'thank you' would've been fine and no, I'm strong."
+"A simple 'thank you' would've been fine."

-Ikade brushed down her clothes, flicking dust from her sleeves before her tail swiped across Sienna's face in retaliation.
-A pair of figures hurry toward them with apologetic looks, their canine ears flicking nervously.
+Ikade brushed down her clothes, flicking dust from her sleeves before her tail swiped across Cecilia's face in retaliation.

 "Y'all didn't get hurt, did ya?
 We…uh…thought we had it handled.
 Heh…"